aeberbach/aeberbach.github.io/_posts/2016-04-13-minipulse.markdown

 **The Kit**

-Searching around I found several forums full of DIY detector builds - http://www.geotech1.com/cgi-bin/pages/common/index.pl?page=main&file=main.dat is the one I spent most time on.
+Searching around I found several forums full of DIY detector builds - the <A href="http://www.geotech1.com/cgi-bin/pages/common/index.pl?page=main&file=main.dat" target="_blank">Geotech forum</A> is the one I spent most time on.
 There is an active community of builders and it didn't seem too hard.
-I settled on the Minipulse kit, from http://www.silverdog.co.uk/shop2/ - reasonably priced at £34.00.
+I settled on the Minipulse kit, from <A href="http://www.silverdog.co.uk/shop2/">silverdog</A> - reasonably priced at £34.00.
 It was delivered in around ten days.
 Here's what arrived.
 <figure>
 <img src="{{ site.baseurl }}/assets/minipulse/Parts/as-arrived.jpg?raw=true">
 <figcaption>A PCB and a bag of parts</figcaption>